yatharthc13/spotify_E2E_Data_pipeline/README.md

     - Inside that there are three folders named- album_data, artist_data and songs_data are created which will store the dataframe data.
     - Another trigger can be added to our tranformation Lambda function to store the data coming in on daily basis, this way the data storage is automated.

-+ ### Generating AWS Glue crawlers to crawl CSV files and create tables
++ ### Generate AWS Glue crawlers to crawl CSV files and create tables

     - AWS Glue Crawlers are helpful in crawling the data from the source and then storing the data inside the databases.
     - Here three crawlers for artists, albums and songs data were created in order to created three tables of them.